-This release of Oracle BI EE supports integration with Oracle WebCenter.
-You can use JDeveloper to create and configure a WebCenter application that integrates with the Oracle Business Intelligence Presentation Services Catalog so that at runtime, users can
+This release of Oracle BI EE supports integration with Oracle WebCenter Portal.
+You can use JDeveloper to create and configure a WebCenter Portal application that integrates with the Oracle BI Presentation Catalog so that at runtime, users can open and browse the catalog and add business intelligence objects to WebCenter Portal: Spaces.

-For information, see Chapter 3, "Integrating Oracle Business Intelligence Presentation Services With Oracle WebCenter".
+For information, see Chapter 5, "Integrating Oracle Business Intelligence Presentation Services With an Oracle WebCenter Portal Application".